KatTheGit/sylvan-row/assets/README.md

 ### 4.1.1.
 Raphaelle

 - Primary
-  - A lifesteal mid-range shot that sends the health to nearby teammates (or a little to self if no one around).
+  - Raphaelle tethers to allies within a certain radius.
+  - She shoots a medium range piercing projectile, if it damages an opponent, her tethered allies will recieve some health.
+She recieves half the health her allies recieve.
+  - If empowered, her projectile will deal more damage but won't heal allies.
+If it lands, it will slightly reduce the cooldown on her dash ability.
 - Secondary
-  - Place down a zone of increased fire rate and health regen
+  - Places down a circular healpool, which periodically heals allies and increases the fire rate of anyone inside.
-- Movement
+- Dash
-  - A short dash that empowers the next shot, which does not heal, but does extra damage.
-If it lands, it restores dash charge.
+  - A short dash that empowers the next primary shot.
+  - Dashing through an ally will heal them.
+[NOT IMPLEMENTED, might add if her healing output is too low]
-- Passive
+- Passives
-  - Flight: Gains a short temporary speed buff upon getting hit.
+  - Gains a short temporary speed buff upon getting hit.
   - Relatively fast base movement speed, should be able to keep up with most teammates.
+  - Marginally heal tethered allies [NOT IMPLEMENTED, might add if her healing output is too low]

 Intended playstyle:
 - Has to be able to play offensively so she can play defensively.
-- A somewhat versatile, evasive underdog.
-  - If helping the team, deals less damage, less offensive, more defensive
-  - If solo, can deal more damage, can be more offensive
-  - A good player should merge both playstyles.
+She can only heal by attacking players.
+- Can be very evasive, especially if she lands her empowered shots.

 ## 4.2.
 Assassins

 ### 4.2.1.
 Cynewynn

 - Primary
-  - A sword slash, whose fire rate is proportional to secondary charge.
+  - A piercing sword slash.
+  - The higher her secondary charge, the faster her attack rate.
 - Secondary
-  - Flash back to previous position 2.5s ago, and heal a little.
+  - Teleport back to her previous position, a few seconds in the past.
+  - Gain a small amount of health doing so.
 - Movement
+  - A long dash on a moderately long cooldown.
-  - Dash forward, taking reduced damage during the quick dash.
+  - Take reduced damage during the dash.
 - Passive
-  - no passive
+  - Highest movement speed.

 Intended playstyle:
-- A balanced hit & run
+- A balanced hit & run.
+She gains from not retreating.
+- She has to be careful.
+Her dash is on a long cooldown and her secondary reduces her fire rate.
+Her actions must be planned and she significantly weakens from a hesitant player.
+Her mobility is her downfall, a smart player might be able to bait out a dash and play around her cooldowns.

 ## 4.3.
 Rangers

 ### 4.3.1.
 Hernani

 - Primary
-  - Long range shot
+  - Long range shot, with a relatively low fire rate.
 - Secondary
   - Place down a wall, using some secondary charge
 - Movement
-  - Dash away, placing down a landmine/bear trap/whatnot.
-The landmine arms after a second or two.
+  - Dash far away, placing down a bear trap.
+The ability is on a relatively long cooldown.
+  - The bear trap arms after one second, and harms anyone touching it.
+It lasts until Hernani regains his dash cooldown.
 - Passive
-  - Has an easier time destroying walls
+  - Has an easier time destroying walls.
+  - Slowest movement speed.

 Intended playstyle:
-- Easy to play, tutorial character ahh
+- Easy to play, tutorial character.
-- Stand back and fire from a distance
+- Stand back and fire from a distance, while keeping people away with walls and making sure to manage your long cooldown dash adequately.